attilam/cheatsheets/shell.md

 ---
 title: Working in the Shell
-kind: article
+kind: cheatsheet
-keywords: shell, howto
+keywords: [code, cheatsheet]
 created_at: 2015-jun-16 08:15:00
-is_draft: true
 ---

 ## Handy Shortcuts